MSC Explora 1

 |2024 Sep 10||8 days, one-way from Panama City to Miami||Panama City|

 |2024 Sep 10||20 days, one-way from Panama City to Quebec City||Panama City|

 |2024 Sep 18||12 days, one-way from Miami to Quebec City||Miami|

 Review of MSC Explora 1

-The 2023-built MSC Explora 1 cruise ship ("Explora I", currently under construction) is the first in a series of four MSC EXPLORA-class expedition ships, with sisters Explora 2 (2024), Explora 3 (2025) and Explora 4 (2026).
-These boats are owned by MSC and operated as a separate fleet under the company's new luxury brand MSC EXPLORA JOURNEYS.
+The 2023-built MSC Explora 1 cruise ship ("Explora I", currently under construction) is the first in a series of six MSC EXPLORA-class expedition ships, with fleetmates Explora 2 (2024/sistership), Explora 3 (2026), Explora 4 (2027), Explora 5 (2027), and Explora 6 (2028).
+These boats are owned by MSC Group and operated as a separate fleet under the company's new luxury brand MSC EXPLORA JOURNEYS.

 History - construction and ownership

 MSC Cruises (MSC Crociere) is a passenger shipping company headquartered in Genoa and Naples.
 Established in 1960, MSC Crociere is a subsidiary of MSC (Mediterranean Shipping Company) - the world's second-largest containership company.
 MSC is also the world's largest privately-owned cruise company.
 By annual passenger shipping volumes, MSC is ranked the world's 4th largest cruise shipowner (after Carnival Corporation, RCG-Royal Caribbean, NCLH-Norwegian), with over 6% global market share.

 MSC EXPLORA JOURNEYS brand's main competitor on the European market is Viking OCEAN Cruises.